RussellB28/RedStone-Legacy/README.md

 ## 2. DEVELOPERS

-Auto IRC Bot is developed by Xelhua Development Group, a team of people who contribute their time and knowledge to the maintenance of Auto, and other projects.
+Auto IRC Bot is developed by Ethrik Development Group, a team of people who contribute their time and knowledge to the maintenance of Auto, and other projects.

 + Elijah "starcoder" Perrault &lt;elijah@starcoder.info&gt;
 + Matthew Barksdale &lt;mattwb65@gmail.com&gt;
++ Alexandria "alyx" Wolcott &lt;alyx@woomoo.org&gt;

 Contributors - Non-developers who contribute to the project greatly.

-+ Alexandria "alyx" Wolcott &lt;alyx@woomoo.org&gt;
++ None at present.

 ## 3. HOW TO INSTALL

-Installation documentation can be found [here](http://wiki.xelhua.org/index.php/Auto:Installation_guide).
+Installation documentation can be found [here](http://wiki.xelhua.org/index.php/Auto:Installation_guide). (yes, down)

 ## 4. HOW TO UPGRADE